Modernbanc/modernbanc-android/README.md

 ### Demo app

-The project also contains a demo-app, to run it ensure that you create an substitute an API key with **write** permission for **secret_token** functionlaity.
+The project also contains a demo-app, to run it ensure that you create an substitute an API key with **write** permission for **secret** functionlaity.